ac7552/email_middleman/README.md

         ![SendGrid reference](sendgrid.png)

 4. In SendGrid:
-        In Sendgrid click on the Settings tab followed by API Keys tab.
+        click on the Settings tab followed by API Keys tab.
 Create a new API Key via the API KEY button.
         You'll need to save the api key for later.

 5. Create a .env to store all your environmental variables.
 You'll need the following below.